![]() | ![]() |

 Skins names are essentially a folder path, allowing multiple skins to be grouped easily into categories.
 Look at the official skin file names for references.

-The content of the notecard has to be placed on the very first line and uses the following format:
+The content of the notecard has to be placed on the first and second line and uses the following format:

 DIFF1,ALPHA1,DIFF2,ALPHA2,NORM1,DIFF3,ALPHA3,DIFF4,ALPHA4,NORM2,BLIND,MUFFLE